-- Spread seeds in a single layer to dry, stirring occasionally.
+- Spread seeds in a single layer on a baking sheet to dry, stirring occasionally.

-- Line a 9-inch pie plate with two layers of paper towels.
+- Line a 9-inch microwavable dish with two layers of paper towels.
 Sprinkle seeds on the towels.

-- Microwave on HIGH 13 -14 minutes or until seeds are dry but still white, stirring every 5 minutes.
+- Microwave at HIGH 10 – 14 minutes or until seeds are dry but still white, stirring every 5 minutes.
 Let stand 5 minutes.

-- Place butter in a 2-cup measure and microwave until melted.
-Add seeds and salt; stir and coat.
+- Place butter in a 2-cup measure, microwave until melted.
+Add seeds and salt, stir to coat.